-I posted something in the Facebook support group this week that created a certain amount disagreement with a few people.
+I posted something in the Fully Booked Coach Facebook group this week that created a certain amount of disagreement with a few people.

 Here’s the post in full:

 “When starting out as a coach, don’t listen to other people telling you that you’re a natural and you should definitely do it.

 If you do you will be sifting for all the reasons why they’re right and only notice information that confirms your belief – this is confirmation bias.

 Instead ask yourself, ‘How can I possibly fuck this up?’

 Look for every possible reason you could encounter and then be sure you can deal with those before you launch a business”

 Most people seemed to be on board with the spirit of what I was saying, but there were at least three people who didn’t think this was sound advice.
 I say at least three because they were only the ones who posted, so I suspect there were more.

 The first person didn’t like the idea of focusing on the negative because that will be where your attention is and that doesn’t jive with the law of attraction.

 Anybody who knows me even slightly knows that I don’t believe in the law of attraction, so that isn’t likely to influence my opinion.